 2.Add oil to a pressure pan or cooker and heat it.
 Saute the dry spices till they begin to sizzle. you can even add nuts at this stage or fry and keep them aside for garnishing.

 3. Add the paste and fry for 2 to 4 minutes, depending on the kind of your utensil.
 This is done to bring out the flavor of the mixture.
 Do not burn, stir well, it sticks too quickly.
+If using mix veggies, you can add them now and saute for 2 mins.

 4.Pour water and stir in the salt. bring it to a boil.